nhubbard/konf/README.md

 | System environment variables                                        | `Source.from.env()`              |
 | System properties                                                   | `Source.from.systemProperties()` |

-The format of the system properties source is same as the properties source.
+The format of the system properties source is the same as the properties source.

 The system environment source follows the same mapping convention as the properties file source, but all letters in the name are in uppercase, and `.` in the name is replaced with `_`.